michaelorr/goodall/README.md

 ## Env Vars

 * `GOODALL_COLLECTION_MS`: The collection interval expressed in milliseconds.
 If unspecified, or unparseable by https://golang.org/pkg/strconv/#Atoi the default value of `1000ms` is used.
 * `GOODALL_RETENTION_MIN`: The retention time period expressed in minutes.
 If unspecified, or unparseable by https://golang.org/pkg/strconv/#Atoi the default value of `40m` is used.
 * `GOODALL_DB_PATH`: This is the string filepath to the location of the db BoltDB file.
 If unspecified, the default of `goodall.db` is used.
 If the DB file does not exist when the service starts, the db file will be created.
-NOTE: No sanitization or validation is done on the path and it provides no fall-back if the provided path or parent directory exists but is un-writeable by the user.
+NOTE: Goodall does not require the db file to exist but it does expect the parent dir to exist and be writeable by the user.
+No validation is done on the path and no fall-back is provided if the path or parent directory exists but is un-writeable by the user or if the directory path does not exist.

 ## Resource Utilization